What About Herd Immunity?

 You probably already know this, but I keep hearing that herd immunity will end the COVID-19 pandemic.
 That is true, but herd immunity is not free.
 We have to pay for it by getting vaccinated or with lost human lives.
 I’m not spouting propaganda.
 In my younger days, I studied Biology at Brown and was trained as a Biological Warfare officer (defense, not offense) in the Army.
 I know the meaning of the terminology and I know how to run the numbers.

-Herd immunity, more properly called group immunity, is a form of indirect protection from infectious disease that occurs when a sufficient percentage of a population has become immune to an infection — either through vaccination or previous infections — thereby reducing the likelihood of infection for individuals who lack immunity.
+Herd immunity, more properly called group immunity, is a form of indirect protection from infectious disease that occurs when a sufficient percentage of a population has become immune to an infection — either through vaccination or previous infections — thereby reducing the available vectors for a disease and thus the likelihood of infection for individuals who lack immunity.

 The current U.S. population is approximately 331,000,000 people.